 In the City of London, working life is infamously strenuous.
 A housing boom has forced young workers, including John, into the suburbs.
 For many this means a tedious daily commute to the office where few leave the desk before 7 pm.
 It is estimated that approximately 10 million working days are lost due to stress every year in the UK.

-“The City is full of workers who were hired because of their impressive academic and extra-curricular records who soon found themselves limited to a diet of financial and commercial documentation,” laments John.
+“The City is full of workers who were hired because of their impressive academic and extra-curricular records who soon found themselves limited to a diet of financial and commercial documentation,” laments the exhausted solicitor.

 John spends three hours a day commuting and is expected to keep his blackberry on at all times.
 He’s critical of flexible working hours, which he describes as “an extension of the working day into workers’ home lives, meaning that they are unable to switch off.“